DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-first-half-term-developing-quality-pedagogy-part-1/spring-week-3-mentor-materials.md

 To support your collective analysis of the lesson plan (or notes from the observation), you may use some of the questions below as a starting point.

-- What effect did the introduction of new material in small steps have on the pupils’ learning?
+- What effect did the introduction of new material in small steps have on the pupils' learning?
 - Do you think teaching this way considers the limitations of working memory?
 - Did you identify examples of concrete representation of abstract ideas?
-- How does a verbal explanation and graphical representation of the same concept help to transform pupils’ knowledge?
+- How does a verbal explanation and graphical representation of the same concept help to transform pupils' knowledge?
 - How did it feel when questioning was a central component of the lesson?
 - Did the questioning used promote deeper thinking and exploration?
 - How was wait time between questioning and answering used to ensure thinking time was maximised?
 - Were any barriers to learning removed through explicit planning and use of questioning?
-- How was questioning used for different purposes: checking pupils’ prior knowledge, assessing knowledge or breaking down problems?
+- How was questioning used for different purposes: checking pupils' prior knowledge, assessing knowledge or breaking down problems?
 - How was questioning used effectively to monitor progress at all stages in the lesson?

 Sharing of practice

 How will your mentee refine their practice following this discussion?
 In particular, focus on these two areas, which are likely to be the main areas for development.

-To support this sharing of practice, there are some ideas already included below, but wherever possible you should draw on examples which are appropriate to your mentee’s pupils’ characteristics, the context of their classroom and the nature of the material that they are teaching.
+To support this sharing of practice, there are some ideas already included below, but wherever possible you should draw on examples which are appropriate to your mentee's pupils' characteristics, the context of their classroom and the nature of the material that they are teaching.

 Questioning to break down problems:

 - ask pupils to repeat back to me what they have understood
 - ask them to show me in their work what they have tried so far
 - chunk my explanations and ask simple multiple-choice or true/false questions as I go
-- use ‘hands up’ to find a student who is confident they have understood, then they can explain it to another
+- use 'hands up' to find a student who is confident they have understood, then they can explain it to another
-- use ‘think, pair, share’ and lots of thinking time to allow pairs to work through a problem, then check it with the whole class
+- use 'think, pair, share' and lots of thinking time to allow pairs to work through a problem, then check it with the whole class

 Verbal, graphical and concrete representations:

 - highlight abstract concepts in my curriculum plan
 - discuss with colleagues the ways they have found to explain these to pupils
-- use characters from favourite stories to ‘act out’ the concepts
+- use characters from favourite stories to 'act out' the concepts
 - have graphical examples (e.g. a number line) on permanent display

 ---